Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Introduction

 \section{Introduction}

 Phase transitions signify qualitative changes in the large-scale behavior of physical systems, typically indicated by nonanalyticities in thermodynamic observables when external parameters, such as temperature, pressure, or applied fields, are varied.
 Classic examples include the onset of ferromagnetism or the condensation of a gas into a liquid.
 In quantum systems at zero temperature, similar transitions, known as quantum phase transitions, can occur due to quantum fluctuations when a parameter in the Hamiltonian is tuned.
 These quantum phase transitions (QPTs) involve distinct phases with differing ground state characteristics \cite{suzuki,vojta}.
 More recently, it has been recognized that isolated many-body quantum systems can show nonanalytic behaviour in time during their unitary evolution following a sudden quench.
-These are called dynamical quantum phase transitions (DQPTs) and are signaled by singularities in the rate function, which plays a role analogous to the free energy density in equilibrium thermodynamics \cite{heylreview,heylprl,amina,zvyagin}.
-Unlike conventional transitions, where time typically serves as a parameter describing state evolution or relaxation, DQPTs reveal periodic transition behaviour as a function of time itself.
+These are called dynamical quantum phase transitions (DQPTs) and are signaled by singularities in the rate function, which plays a role analogous to the free energy density in equilibrium thermodynamics \cite{heylreview,heylprl,zvyagin,amina,smbpotts}.
+Unlike conventional transitions, where time merely parametrizes dynamics, DQPTs exhibit transitions that recur periodically in real time.
 This perspective challenges the traditional role of time in quantum and statistical mechanics and highlights its potential as a control variable in nonequilibrium phenomena.

 In standard QPTs, changing a parameter in the Hamiltonian modifies the energy spectrum, and the transition is typically associated with a vanishing energy gap in continuous cases, or a level crossing between competing ground states in first-order transitions \cite{vojta}.
 In contrast, DQPTs occur under a fixed Hamiltonian when quenched from a non-eigenstate.
 Since the Hamiltonian is fixed during the evolution, the energy spectrum is also fixed.
 The transition is instead caused by a modification of the complex amplitudes, especially the phase factors, of the energy eigenstates, in the thermodynamic limit.